Dreamo-Italy/test_Read_Serial_in_Processing/README.md

 - SCHERMO is the class that manages the drawing.
 It includes the address of the scene to be showed.

 - A scene transition happens if a certain time has elapsed (class TIMELINE), or if there're particular biomedic input (class INPUT SENSORIALI) or if something happens on the audio input (class ELABORAZIONE AUDIO).
- These 3 scenes are also useful to inform the current scene of any input variation.
+ These 3 classes are also useful to inform the current scene of any input variation.

 - DATA is the class which contains the arrays of every kind of particle, where "particle" is a visual object; DATA also includes pointers to the backgrounds and the scenes.